teticio/deej-ai.online-app/README.md

 The easiest way to do this is by running `python download.py`.
 You should also set `REACT_APP_API_URL` to `'<Your external webpage URL>/api/v1'` in `.env.production` and `APP_URL` to `<Your external webpage URL>` in `run.sh`.

-If you have `pipenv` and `yarn` already installed you can then type
+If you want to avoid having to install Redis for caching requests, you should set the environment variable `NO_CACHE`.
+Assuming you have `pipenv` and `yarn` already installed, you can type
 ```
 ./install.sh
 ```